 The SAB subcommittee partnered with a group of University of Kansas Masters of Public Administration graduate-level students to conduct policy research during the Fall 2018 semester.
 The students developed an Assessment of Policy Alternatives to Reduce the Consumption of Single-Use Plastic Bags in the City of Lawrence, Kansas, which includes policy research and recommendations from the class.
 These are not final recommendations from the Sustainability Advisory Board.

 SAB recognizes there are many perspectives regarding this topic.
-The subcommittee is engaging stakeholders in 2019 to gain insight into business, environmental, and social concerns and considerations regarding single-use plastics.
-The Sustainability Advisory Board hopes to bring a policy recommendation forward in spring 2019.
+The subcommittee engaged stakeholders in 2019 to gain insight into business, environmental, and social concerns and considerations regarding single-use plastics.